-Winter Protein Synthesis Game - This resource allows middle school and high school students to practice transcription and protein synthesis in a fun and festive way!
+Winter Protein Synthesis Game – This resource allows middle school and high school students to practice transcription and protein synthesis in a fun and festive way!
 After transcribing DNA sequences into mRNA, they use a specialized codon chart to find words that make sentences about winter!
-(Shown on the right)
+(Shown below)

 Sing Science Carols – Bring a little fun into your class by singing these free Biology songs from Flinn Scientific or allow students to write their own to the tune of traditional holiday songs that cover your course’s content.